jsgomezc/Maps/README.md

 # Maps
-Just a few codes to create some maps using Python, Basemap.
+Just a few codes to create maps using Python and Basemap.